 Is treatment considered safe?

-Yes.
-Nd:YAG is an FDA approved laser specifically for tattoo removal.
+laser is FDA approved specifically for tattoo removal.
 The laser light emitted includes visible and infrared light wavelengths, which are considered safe and are not associated with skin cancer or other undesirable changes.

 What do I feel during treatment?